SCK CEN: The Atoomwijk

 The Atoomwijk was built to accommodate the employees.
 When the Flemish Institute for Technological Research was set up, a number of apartments were transferred, but the majority of the district is still owned by the study center.
 In addition to housing, the district also consists of sports infrastructure.

-Media

-Many scenes from the youth series Midas and De Kat were shot on the company grounds and in the labs of SCK CEN.

 Increased risk of cancer?

 On behalf of the Belgian Ministry of Social Affairs and Public Health, Sciensano conducted the Nucabel 2 study from 9 January 2017 to 30 June 2020.
 This national epidemiological study focuses on the possible health risks, mainly cancer, for people living in the vicinity of Belgian nuclear sites.
 The results of Nucabel 2 state that the incidence in the close vicinity (< 5 km) of the Mol-Dessel nuclear site is 3 times higher than the rest of Belgium.
 The results are statistically significant.
 Nevertheless, the number of observed cases remains low.

 However, the results of this study - as the Sciensano researchers also indicate - cannot establish a causal link between the occurrence of cancer cases and the proximity of the Mol-Dessel site.

 Additional information on the Nucabel 2 study:

 The Sciensano study was a descriptive epidemiological study in which no attention was paid to: